Courage and Compassion: The Story of Chaplain Charles Watters

 Watters willingly faced the hardships of war with his fellow Paratroopers.
 In February of 1967, he parachuted with the 2nd Battalion, 503rd Infantry during Operation JUNCTION CITY, and in May of 1967, he was awarded the Bronze Star for Valor after administering last rites to a fatally wounded man while under heavy enemy fire.

 During the Battle of Dak To in November of 1967, Chaplain Watters willingly exposed himself to enemy fire while helping to evacuate wounded Soldiers from the battlefield.
-While performing last rites on a dying Soldier, he was killed by a bomb mistakenly dropped by an American bomber.
+While performing last rites, he was mortally wounded.
+Chaplain Watters was posthumously awarded the Congressional Medal of Honor.
 A Paratrooper summarized 2nd Battalion’s feelings toward Chaplain Watters: “From beginning to end, he was our Chaplain.”
 Watters was posthumously awarded the Congressional Medal of Honor for his actions during the Battle of Dak To.
 You can read the MOH inscription here.

 In honor of his bravery and sacrifice, Fort Bragg named a building after Chaplain Watters called the Watters Chaplain Family Life Training Center.

 Did you enjoy this content?
 If so, please consider giving a gift to the Museum.
 Your donation will help keep the legacy of Airborne and Special Operations Soldiers alive for generations to come.